-Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry is both valuable and – up to the beginning of 2020 – expanding.
+Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry is growing in value, with prices in October 2021 reaching all new highs.

-However with Covid-19 slowing both production and demand, and disrupting the global supply chain, the global coffee industry has stalled in recent months – and seen new trends take hold.
+However with Covid-19 slowing both production and demand, and disrupting the global supply chain, the global coffee industry has experienced set backs – with global export volumes marginally down from 2021 vs 2020.
+It has also seen new trends take hold.

 Globally coffee is a multi-billion dollar industry that experts predict will grow despite slowdowns in other parts of the export market.
 Mordor Intelligence pegs the compound annual growth rate (CAGR) at 4.22% for 2020-2025, with Europe the largest market for consumers and South America the fastest-growing market.

 But a global pandemic that has disrupted supply chains and eradicated past norms, coffee could not be expected to escape unscathed.
-The International Coffee Organisation’s (ICO) Coffee Market Report of September 2020 showed that global production is down 2.2% compared to last year, with Arabica in particular dropping 5%.
+The International Coffee Organisation’s (ICO) Coffee Market Report of September 2020 showed that global production was down 2.2% compared to 2019, with Arabica in particular dropping 5%.
 This is coupled with an expected decrease in consumer demand of 0.5%, which has led to below-average prices.

 The US coffee market

 Due to a weakening in downstream demand and delays in the supply chain (i.e. trade shipments), coffee revenue has largely flatlined in the US and isn’t expected to grow again until after the pandemic.
 Though to be fair to the US, this is happening across markets and isn’t isolated to the Americas.
 Revenue dropped 17.9% in 2020 against 2019, but is expected to resume growth at a CAGR of 8.7% through to 2025.
 The US coffee production market shrank 0.6% in 2020.